 - Switch off the lights while brushing your teeth.

 - Close your eyes, or if you’re wearing glasses or contact lenses, remove them.

-- Some people are worried about doing damage to their teeth or gums.
+- You may be worried about doing damage to your teeth or gums.
 These fears are unfounded, the only potential problem is using too much force or brushing incorrectly.
-Again, a high-end electric toothbrush (such as Oral-B or Sonicare) ensures that this cannot happen – just follow the instructions in the manual.
-When choosing a manual toothbrush, get one with soft or extra-soft bristles.
+Again, a higher-end electric toothbrush (such as the Oral-B Pro, Smart, or Genius series) ensures that this cannot happen – they flash a warning light and have a pressure control that reduces the speed if you brush too hard.
+Follow the instructions in the manual for the correct technique, or visit our page on how to prevent gum problems.
+When choosing a manual toothbrush, get one with a small head and soft bristles.

 - Some people can’t bring themselves to brush their teeth because it acts as a reminder of traumatic past events (dental or otherwise), or because it reminds them that they really ought to see a dentist *shudder*.
 Please consider joining our Dental Phobia Support Forum.
-The suffering you’re going through every day is far worse than anything you might encounter once you locate a caring and gentle dentist.
+The suffering you’re going through every day is far worse than anything you might encounter once you find a caring dentist you can trust.